johnsonjo4531/jQTemplate/README.md

 Why jQTemplate?
 --

 I found myself using the same pattern to input text nodes into html I created using jQuery and I eventually thought of something I feel is easier to handle.
-I also wanted something that I could just plug-in to my existing jQuery problems without having to re-write anything.
+I also wanted something that I could just plug-in to my existing jQuery projects without having to re-write anything.

 I commonly did something similar to this: